friedemannbartels/latex-pagelayout/README.md

+# Xput

-# Xput - Declarative Desktop Publishing
+__Declarative Desktop Publishing with LaTeX__

-The Xput LaTeX class features a declarative desktop publishing approach.
+The Xput LaTeX class provides a collection of macros that wrap the macro put to offer a more desktop-publishing-like experience for creating graphic rich documents like photo books.
 With Xput you can create single- and double-sided documents, create pages with margins, safety margins and bleed, use templates, align text and graphics in a grid, wrap text across multiple pages and use before pages.
 Generic templates, automatic grid layout and a simple and consistent user interface make it easier than ever to create graphic rich documents with LaTeX.
-Under the hood, Xput uses the TikZ and tcolorbox packages, ImageMagick and Inkscape.
+Under the hood Xput uses the TikZ and tcolorbox packages, ImageMagick and Inkscape.

 Xput is distributed under the [LaTeX Project Public License](https://www.latex-project.org/lppl/lppl-1-3c/) version 1.3c or later.